chuanconggao/extratools/docs/functions/tabletools.md

 ### `mergecols`

-`mergecols(cols, default=None)` merges the columns in `cols` into a single column.
+`mergecols(cols, default=None, blank=None)` merges the columns in `cols` into a single column.
 Returns `None` if there is conflict in any row.

-- A row has conflict if there are more than one valid values, where each valid value is not `None` or empty string.
+- A row has conflict if there are more than one valid values, where each valid value is not `None` or empty.

+    - `blank=None` is a list of characters denoting empty value.
+Default to whitespace characters.

-- `default` is a place holder when there are no valid value in one row.
+- `default` is a placeholder when there are no valid value in one row.

+!!! tip
+    Check the builtin function [`str.strip`](https://docs.python.org/3/library/stdtypes.html#str.strip) for details of the behavior with `blank`.

 ``` python
 cols = list(transpose([